-Functional neurology focuses on diagnosing and treating brain-based challenges.
-Practitioners diagnose, treat, and rehabilitate patients by taking advantage of neuroplasticity—the ability of our neural pathways and brain synapses to physically change.
+Functional neurology focuses on evaluating brain-based challenges.
+Rehabilitation focuses on neuroplasticity—the ability of our neural pathways and brain synapses to physically change.
 Among most people, 60% of our nerve pathways are the same at birth.
 This allows the remaining 40% to be shaped by experience, environment and genetics.

-Functional neurology evaluates the body’s neurological systems, treating a broad range of conditions from back pain, developmental delays, migraines, vertigo and even concussions.
+Functional neurology evaluates the function of the body’s neurological systems, which can contribute to conditions such as back pain, developmental delays, migraines, vertigo and even concussions.

 As more research is conducted in the field of neurology, functional neurologists can modify and evolve their treatments to conform to the newest standards of care for the best possible results.